ernestpicato/twitch-emote-recommender/README.md

 <img src="https://github.com/ernestpicato/twitch-emote-recommender/blob/master/twitch/emotes/num_emotes.png" width="400" height="300">
 </p>

 The emotes for each channel were then parsed to extract the main context of each emote.
 For example, lirikSALT, lirikLEWD, and lirikBLIND were parsed into salt, lewd, and blind.
-For 282 (2.1%) channels, the prefixes was manually parsed.
+For 282 (2.1%) channels, the prefixes were manually parsed.
 The most common emotes were rage, love, and hype:

 <p align="center">
 <img src="https://github.com/ernestpicato/twitch-emote-recommender/blob/master/twitch/emotes/emotes_extended.png" width="400" height="300">